 Writing a college textbook proposal is a vital step in getting a textbook published.
 A college textbook proposal—like any book proposal—should be thought of as a sales tool.
 The author uses the proposal to sell the idea of the book to a college textbook editor or academic publisher.

-Why is Writing a College Textbook Proposal Necessary?
+Why Writing a College Textbook Proposal is Necessary

-Before giving a contract to a professor to write a college textbook, the publisher wants to know that the author knows his or her subject matter, thoroughly understands the market for the textbook, and will be able to deliver the finished goods.
-The textbook proposal is the vehicle for that information, to assure the idea of the book is sound, that it has potential to find a profitable place in the academic book marketplace.
+Before giving a contract to a professor to write a college textbook, the publisher wants to know that the author knows his or her subject matter, thoroughly understands the market for the textbook and will be able to deliver the finished goods.
+The textbook proposal is the vehicle for that information, to assure the idea of the book is sound, that it has the potential to find a profitable place in the academic book marketplace.

+In addition, writing the proposal can help the prospective author develop and fully flesh out his or her book idea.
 A well-thought-out proposal will make writing the book much easier, since many issues—like the order of information, the flow of the chapters, the art program, the ancillaries—will have been ironed out in the proposal development process.

 The Basic Elements of a College Textbook Proposal

 While academic publishing houses might vary slightly in their requirements, all college textbook proposals require a fairly standardized set of elements.